 With reviews that average 4.6 stars, you can’t go wrong with this fire pit.

-- 🏆【 Unique Craftsmanship & Design 】 - The tabletop of natural gas fire table uses multiple processes to spray rust-proof black paint, Bottom steel panel for wicker look, The combination of the two looks very elegant, Unique antique copper art...
+- 🏆【 Unique Craftsmanship & Design 】 - The tabletop of natural gas fire table uses multiple processes to spray rust-proof black paint, Bottom steel panel for wicker look, stands the test of time with spraying anti-rust craftsmanship to protect...

-However, there are some say that even though this is a wonderful fire pit, it uses too much gas.
+However, some say that even though this is a beautiful fire pit, it uses too much gas.
 This might be true due to the control ignition switch.
-For some reason, both the burner and the gas pipe have air in them, so when you turn the rotary switch it releases the gas for about 20 seconds to discharge the air, and only when it tries to ignite the flame.
+For some reason, both the burner and the gas pipe have air in them.
+When you turn the rotary switch, it releases the gas for about 20 seconds to discharge the air, and only when it tries to ignite the flame.
 I guess you can’t have the price and efficiency in the same package.

 Fire Pit Conclusion

-I know that some of you might still be skeptical of the idea of having a fire pit on your boat, and that is reasonable considering the danger in case something goes off.
+I know that some of you might still be skeptical of the idea of having a fire pit on your boat.
+It is reasonable considering the danger in case something goes off.

-However, as I said earlier, there is no difference between having a grill and having a portable fire pit on your boat, they are pretty much the same in terms of risk.
-They both have an open fire.
+However, as I said earlier, there is no difference between having a grill and having a portable fire pit on your boat.
+They are pretty much the same risk.
+They both have an open flame.

-So my question to you is, are you ready to take your life to the next level by purchasing one of the pontoon fire pits.
-Or are you going to continue resisting the urge of having the best time of your life?
+So my question is, are you ready to take your life to the next level by purchasing one of the pontoon fire pits.
+Or are you going to continue resisting the urge to have the best time of your life?